wudiciwei/Numerical-Method-in-Acoustics/README.md

 # Numerical-Method-in-Acoustics

-Numerical Method codes for beginners, not only in acoustics
+Numerical Method codes for beginners, not only in acoustics.

-updating...
+These code are belonging to Yao Zhao, a PhD candidate of HKPOLYU, used for fluid mechanics teaching.